HEPTACOM/heptaconnect-docs/HowToBeAHeptaConnectPortalDeveloper.md

     public function supports(): array
     {
-        // tells HEPTAConnect to use this emitter for bottles only return [Bottle::class];
+        // tells HEPTAconnect to use this emitter for bottles only return [Bottle::class];
     }
 }